 REU Advisors & Projects

 Dr. Richard Forward conducts research on the physiological ecology of marine invertebrates.
 Past REU students have done studies on (1) behavioral responses of crab larvae to light and hydrostatic pressure as related to vertical migration and depth regulation (2) circadian rhythm in activity by a supratidal amphipod and the environmental cues (light:dark cycle and daily temperature cycle) that set up the timing of nocturnal activity (3) respiration and osmoregulation of the same amphipod, (4) tidal rhythms in activity by mole crabs and (5) circadian rhythms in egg hatching by estuarine crabs.
 Six publications by REU students have resulted from these studies.
-For summer 2018, I anticipate my advisee will continue to study the rhythm in egg hatching by an estuarine crab.
-As background, eggs are attached to the abdomen of female crabs and embryos take about 10-14 days to develop.
-The time of egg hatching is not random and occurs at very precise times in the daily light:dark, and temperature cycles.
+For summer 2019, I anticipate my advisee will continue to study the rhythm in egg hatching by an estuarine crab.
+As background, eggs are attached to the underside (abdomen) of female crabs and embryos take about 10-14 days to develop.
+Eggs hatch synchronously at very precise times in the daily light:dark, and temperature cycles.
 For subtidal crabs, the model is that the female is responsible for the synchronous development of the embryos and setting up the timing (entraining) of the circadian rhythm in egg hatching in the embryos.
 I would like my REU student to continue these studies next summer looking at (1) the minimum light intensity in the light:dark cycle necessary to entrain the circadian rhythm and (2) the minimum length of the light phase in the light:dark cycle that is necessary for entrainment.
-The study will involve field work collecting crabs and laboratory studies of the effects of light on the rhythm in egg hatching.
+The study will involve field work collecting crabs and laboratory studies of the effects of light on the rhythm in egg hatching

 Dr. Douglas Nowacek’s research focuses on marine bioacoustics, specifically the link between acoustic and motor behavior in marine animals.
 Sound is a fast and efficient means of exploring and/or communicating in the marine environment, and Nowacek's lab explores numerous aspects of marine bioacoustics.
 Also, Nowacek works on the development of technology for marine conservation research, e.g., ocean gliders.
 Opportunities exist in Nowacek’s lab to work on ocean engineering projects, e.g., small scale energy harvesting to power ocean instruments such as whale tags.
 Through Nowacek’s joint appointment in the Pratt School of Engineering, REU work could involve design, testing, and analysis of various engineering projects.
 His current research topics include bioacoustics and foraging ecology of Antarctic cetaceans, behavioral ecology of odontocete cetaceans and their responses to acoustic threats, and the effects of ocean noise on marine animals.
 Nowacek has hosted numerous undergraduate independent study students, and REU students.
 Research by his REU students has focused on the analysis of bioacoustic data collected from marine mammals around the world.
 For example the titles for research projects for his past four REU students are (1) Project Finbit: Designing a Cetacean Tag Extension to Collect Pulse and Blood Oxygen Level (2) Identifying signature whistles in bottlenose dolphins (Tursiops truncatus) in estuarine North Carolina, (3) Use of social sounds by humpback whales (Megaptera novaeangliae) in the Western Antarctic Peninsula feeding grounds and (4) Passive acoustic monitoring of North Atlantic Right Whales (Eubalaena glacialis) Cape Hatteras, NC.
 Students interested in working with Dr. Nowacek should have some knowledge of bioacoustics and computer analysis of large data sets.
 See his website for more information about research in his laboratory.